BrandonXLF/btd/docs/file-format.md

 ### `deploy`

-Deploy a file to a production environment via secure copy.
+Deploy a file or directory to a production environment via secure copy.

 * `from` string - The local directory/file to copy from.
 * `to` string - The production directory/file to copy to as an `scp` path.